MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_03_firewall.md

 In this demonstration, explore Azure Firewall.
 Review and create an Azure Firewall and Firewall policy.
-1.	[slide] Before beginning the demonstration, let's review what Azure Firewall is.
+1. [Supporting Slide] Before beginning the demonstration, let's review what Azure Firewall is.
 2. Access the Azure portal.
 3. Create an Azure Firewall.
 4.	ⓘ on the Basics tab explain the configuration options available as you fill them out.